PHYSICAL THERAPY & OCCUPATIONAL THERAPY-HAND THERAPY AT MISSOULA BONE & JOINT

 Dry needling (DN) is a skilled intervention used by physical therapists that uses a thin filiform needle to penetrate the skin and stimulate underlying myofascial trigger points, muscular, and connective tissues for the management of neuromusculoskeletal pain and movement impairments.
 A trigger point describes a taut band of skeletal muscle located within a larger muscle group.
 Trigger points can be tender to the touch and can refer pain to distant parts of the body.
 Physical therapists utilize dry needling with the goal of releasing/inactivating the trigger points and relieving pain.
 Preliminary research supports that dry needling improves pain control, reduces muscle tension, normalizes biochemical and electrical dysfunction of motor endplates, and facilitates an accelerated return to active rehabilitation.
 If you think you may benefit from dry needling, please ask your physical therapist. cited: http://www.apta.org/StateIssues/DryNeedling/ResourcePaper/

-The Otago Exercise Program is an individually tailored, home-based program focusing on strength training, balance retraining and walking that is evidence based to reduce the risk of falls in older adults.
+A Fall Prevention Exercise Program is an individually tailored, home-based program focusing on strength training, balance retraining and walking that is evidence based to reduce the risk of falls in older adults.
 According to the Centers for Disease Control (CDC), every 20 minutes, an older adult dies from a fall.
-Using testing measures from the CDC's STEADI Initiative (Stopping Elderly Accidents, Deaths and Injuries), our certified therapist, Sam Morton, will assess the risk of falling in each individual, and create a customized plan designed to reduce the risk of falls and fall related injuries.
+Our therapist can assess your risk of falling and create a customized plan designed to reduce the risk of falls and fall related injuries.

 At Missoula Bone & Joint Physical Therapy, we strive to provide exceptional orthopedic care.
 We pride ourselves in the fact that we specialize in treating orthopedic conditions that limits people from performing their daily tasks or achieving their personal goals.